You Are Freelancers Contractors?

 • Details of the company’s income and outgoings

 • Information on any debts the company may have

 • All goods that have been purchased and sold.

 How can Birchtree Sullivan help?

-If you do choose to set up a limited company, Birchtree Sullivan can give you a with wealth of information and advice – as well as providing our low cost fixed-fee accountancy service which has been especially developed for freelancers and contractors.
+If you do choose to set up a limited company, Birchtree Sullivan can give you a with the wealth of information and advice – as well as providing our low-cost fixed-fee accountancy service which has been specially developed for freelancers and contractors.